British MoD reveals latest Defence Intelligence update on the situation in Ukraine

 British MoD reveals latest Defence Intelligence update on the situation in Ukraine.
-Image: British MoD
+Image: @PaulJawin/ Twitter

-On Tuesday, June 14, British MoD provided its latest Defence Intelligence update on the situation in Ukraine, which noted that Russia’s operational main effort remains the assault against the Severodonetsk pocket in the Donbas and “its Western Group of forces have likely made small advances in the Kharkiv sector for the first time in several weeks.”
+On Thursday, June 16, British MoD provided its latest Defence Intelligence update on the situation in Ukraine, which noted that “all of the main bridges over the Siversky Donets River, which link the contested town of Severodonetsk and Ukrainian-held territory, have now highly likely been destroyed.”

-The battle for the Severodonetsk pocket has been raging for weeks now and has swung back and forth between Russian and Ukrainian forces.
+Yesterday (June 15), the British MoD noted that ‘Ukrainian soldiers, along with several hundred civilians, were sheltered in underground bunkers in the Azot Chemical Plant, in Severodonetsk’s industrial zone.’

-On June 2, the British MoD said that “Russia has taken control of most of Severodonetsk.”
+The MoD continued” “Ukraine has probably managed to withdraw a large proportion of its combat troops, who were originally holding the town.
+The situation continues to be extremely difficult for the Ukrainian forces and civilians remaining east of the river.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.